Register

 poodris 2,818 pts

-Posted about 8 years ago by poodris
+Posted over 8 years ago by poodris

 Yes.
 Pillock.
 A central attacking midfielder.
 Why is it that they have failed to produce a single decent striker or center half after 12 years of supposed dedication to their youth program?
 It's just a fairy tale to fool idiot gullible fans like yourself into supporting this team cutting corners and settling for the minimum.